Pandirimancham

 Pandirimancham is a 1991 Indian Telugu-language film, produced by Balaram under the Sri Anupama Productions banner and directed by Omkaar.
 It stars Jagapathi Babu, Radha, Bhagyasri and music composed by Raj–Koti.

 Plot

-The film begins in a village, where a concocted saint Madana Gopala Krishna Sastry tyrants with the aid of President Pedda Venkata Rayudu, but his nephew Rajesh always impedes them.
-So, they hire a goon Rowdygaru from town to encounter Rajesh.
-Madhuravani, a prostitute is reformed by Rowdygaru and also loves him.
+The film begins in a village where a concocted saint, Madana Gopala Krishna Sastry, tyrants with the aid of President Pedda Venkata Rayudu, but his nephew Rajesh always impedes them.
+So, they hire a goon, Rowdygaru, from town to encounter Rajesh.
+Madhuravani, a prostitute, is reformed by Rowdygaru and loves him.
 Anyhow, he falls for Sastry's sister-in-law Seeta.
 The remaining story is about how Rowdygaru teaches a lesson to Sastry & President and sets the village to rights.